centreon/centreon-collect/agent/doc/agent-doc.md

 ## Introduction

-The goal of this program is to execute checks in both windows and linux OS It's full asynchronous, excepted grpc layers, it's single threaded and you won't find mutex in non grpc code.
+The purpose of this program is to run checks in Windows and Linux operating systems.
+It is entirely asynchronous, with the exception of the gRPC layers.
+It is also single-threaded and therefore needs no mutexes, except in the gRPC part.
-This is why when we receive request, we post it to asio in order to process it in the main thread.
+This is why, when a request is received, it is posted to ASIO for processing in the main thread.

 ## Configuration
 configuration is given by Engine by a AgentConfiguration sent over grpc